PeterRudolf-a/PeterSQL_EmployeeTracker/README.md

 ## Issues
-The client runs twice.
+The client runs twice if you press arrow key.
-Output tables are not formatted cleanly.
-Tables and other logs in the terminal get cut off.

 ## Video Walkthrough